con-kitty/categorifier/plugin/README.md

 #### dealing with failed tests

-We use a flag, `Kitty.Cat:defer-failures`, to keep conversion failures from crashing GHC.
+We use a flag, `Kitty.Plugin:defer-failures`, to keep conversion failures from crashing GHC.
 However, for the time being, all deferred failures are identical ([SW-]()) -- they don't carry any information about what failed.
 This makes them harder to debug.
 What you should do is constrain your testing to _exactly_ the failed test.
 That means

-1. comment out the line in plugins.bzl that mentions `Kitty.Cat:defer-failures`,
+1. comment out the line in plugins.bzl that mentions `Kitty.Plugin:defer-failures`,
 2. in TH.hs, comment out all the `testTerms` other than the failing one,
 3. in the Main.hs for the appropriate hierarchy, comment out the other `*TopLevel` entries in the list, then